-The FDA recommends that food and drink not be heated using melamine ware utensils; melamine ware is not considered microwave safe.
-The FDA recommends that you use approved materials such as ceramic or dinnerware listed as microwave safe to heat food in a microwave.
+The FDA recommends not heating food and drink using melamine ware utensils; melamine ware is not considered microwave-safe.
+The FDA recommends using approved materials such as ceramic or dinnerware listed as microwave-safe to heat food in a microwave.

 Melamine is confirmed by the FDA to be used to make melamine ware dishes, but it is not approved to be added to foods for human consumption.
 Some companies may try to add melamine into foods to increase the protein content illegally.
 Ingesting melamine in large quantities is known to cause severe health issues for human beings.

-Melamine is not only used in melamine ware dishes, but the melamine substance can also be used in things are Formica, laminate floors, and even dry eraser broads—all things that many people have in their homes.
-The melamine substance is also found in insulation, soundproofing materials, and cleaning products such as magic erasers.
+Melamine is not only used in melamine ware dishes, but it can also be used in things like Formica, laminate floors, and even dry eraser broads—all things that many people have in their homes.
+Melamine is also found in insulation, soundproofing materials, and cleaning products such as magic erasers.

 Melamine Ware Dinnerware

-Melamine ware dinnerware is made by combining formaldehyde and other agents to produce melamine resins.
-The resins are considered highly durable plastic, so that they can be used in melamine dinnerware.
+Melamine ware dinnerware combines formaldehyde and other agents to produce melamine resins.
+The resins are highly durable plastic so they can be used in melamine dinnerware.

-Even though melamine ware uses an agent combined with formaldehyde, it has been known not to pose any risk to human beings in using the dinnerware.
+Even though melamine ware uses an agent combined with formaldehyde, it has been known not to pose any risk to humans in using dinnerware.
 All the tableware we produce and ship into the United States is FDA approved as food safe.

 Here are some of the reasons why we love Melamine ware: